PaulinaJohn/InterviewQs-Total_Grocery_Sales-SQL/README.md

 * PostgreSQL
 * Standard SQL in BigQuery

-The latter two will be uploaded soon.
+The later two will be uploaded soon.